PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 with options, version, axis semantics, and ONNX node/op provenance intact.
 Boundary-based partition cropping follows the same operator contract: its newly constructed cropped ModelIR copies axis semantics and ONNX node/op provenance in addition to inputs, outputs, options, and version.
+The crop preflight materializes the original runtime-input set once for all requested boundaries, and does not collect an unused second set of kept operator outputs.

 Dependency-safe split-point discovery uses one producer scan and one consumer edge scan.
 Backward dependencies are represented as invalid-boundary range